 Schedule a Sesh

-Locals and tourists are invited to schedule a session in the Bee Therapy Hut through November at our Wilmington Island location at 211 Johnny Mercer Blvd.
-A 30-minute session is $30, while 60-minute sessions are $50.
-We offer a discount for locals and first-time visitors.
+Locals and tourists are invited to schedule a session in the Bee Therapy Hut at our Wilmington Island location at 211 Johnny Mercer Blvd.
 Call 912-629-0908 to reserve your time with the bees.
+Availability is season-dependent.